InnerSourceCommons/InnerSourceLearningPath/contributor/video-proposal.md

 ### What you’ll learn—and how you can apply it

-* Introduction: How to contribute to an InnerSource project in a good and what it means to be an InnerSource Contributor
+* Introduction: What is an InnerSource Contributor and why is it important.
 * Becoming an InnerSource Contributor: Mindsets and habits of successful contributors
 * The Contributor Ethos: Getting more specific on execution of the mindset and habits
 * Mechanics of Contributing: More technical aspects of contribution to ensure success